 - The size of the art

-Not everyone will like the art that you create, and that is ok, there are plenty of people who are searching for your style of art as we speak.
+Not everyone will like the art you create, which is ok.
+Plenty of people are searching for your art style as we speak.

 The question is, do you want to spend time showing your art to people who are interested in purchasing your artwork or who do not like your artistic style?